ellietms/My-To-Do/README.md

 # My To-Do

-A full-stack To-Do app with React,Flask and Sqlite.
+A full-stack To-Do app with React, Flask, Sqlite and python libraries.

 ## Tools